 Arch Insurance (EU) dac ("AIEU" or the "Company") is an Irish regulated insurance entity authorised by the Central Bank of Ireland ("CBI").
-The Company's ultimate parent is Arch Capital Group Ltd. ("ACGL" and together with its subsidiaries, the "Group" or the "Arch Group"), whose common shares are listed and traded on the NASDAQ stock market in the U.S.
+The Company's ultimate parent is Arch Capital Group Ltd. ("ACGL" and together with its subsidiaries, the "Group" or the "Arch Group"), whose common shares are listed and traded on the NASDAQ stock market in the U.S. ACGL has been part of the S&P 500 index since November 2022.

-This Solvency and Financial Condition Report ("SFCR") for AIEU is for year ended 31 December 2022.
+This Solvency and Financial Condition Report ("SFCR") for AIEU is for year ended 31 December 2023.